wadmp/newdocs/src/explanations/gen1-to-gen2-migration/README.md

 **Scenario 1:** The customer is using the Production instance of **Gen1** [www.hub.bb-smartworx.com](https://hub.bb-smartworx.com/), and wants to move to the Production instance of **Gen2** [wadmp.com](https://wadmp.com). i.e., These are the public multi-tenant instances.

-**Scenario 2:** The customer uses a private on-premise instance of **Gen1** (e.g., Caruna, SL) and wants to move to a private instance of **Gen2**. i.e., Either an on-premise instance or a “hybrid” (private cloud) instance.
+**Scenario 2:** The customer uses a private on-premise instance of **Gen1** and wants to move to a private instance of **Gen2**. i.e., Either an on-premise instance or a “hybrid” (private cloud) instance.

 ## Ensure that all existing devices have been created on the new Gen2 instance

 **Scenario 1:** No work required.

-At the moment, when new devices are manufactured in Usti, they are automatically created on the Production instance of **Gen1** [hub.bb-smartworx.com](https://hub.bb-smartworx.com/)
+At the moment, when new devices are manufactured, they are automatically created on the Production instance of **Gen1** [hub.bb-smartworx.com](https://hub.bb-smartworx.com/)

-<u> Note: </u>
+::: tip Note:

-We do not know when this manufacturing procedure started, but it was probably around 2015.
+New manufactured devices on the Production instance of Gen1 are automatically created on the Production instance of Gen2  [wadmp.com](https://wadmp.com).
 Therefore, devices older than that may need to be created manually.

 We already have a SQL migration script that runs daily.
 New devices on the Production instance of **Gen1** are automatically created on the Production instance of **Gen2** [wadmp.com](https://wadmp.com).

-<u> Note: </u>

-The daily_migration script is in BitBucket here: [BitBucket Script Link](https://bitbucket.org/bbsmartworx/iotp-test/src/master/Tools/python/migration/?at=master) - Connect to preview  This script, along with some others, is run as a cron-job on [IE-DEVTEST-01](https://bbsmartworx.atlassian.net/wiki/spaces/LOC/pages/27230778/Test+Machines).

 **Scenario 2:** All devices must be created on the new private **Gen2** instance.
 This may be done via the **Gen2** [UI](https://wadmp.com/) or [API](https://api.wadmp.com/#!/).